 The country’s infrastructure is built on an extensive and well-maintained road infrastructure, a modern port, and direct air connections to numerous cities across the globe.
 It has an efficient system of communications for both internal and external communications that pivots on a high band fibre cable as well as a reliable fixed mobile telephone network.

 With its highly educated, bilingual populace Mauritius boasts seasoned professionals versed in different fields such as accountancy, finance, law and compliance, tax, etc. These dynamic professionals help connect foreign capital to business to create the Mauritius International Financial Center (IFC) that is ultimately reshaping the investment landscape of Africa.
-Foreign investors can begin operations in just 3 days and access generous tax regimes, where personal and corporate tax are harmonized at a low 15% and dividends are tax exempt.
+Foreign investors can begin operations in just 3 days and access a harmonised tax regime, where personal and corporate tax are set at a low 15% and dividends are tax exempt.
 In addition to this there are no exchange controls.